top of page

 "architecture"

-He began to focus on creating a series of works that he called ``.''
+He began to focus on creating a series of works that he named ".

 "DOGLE SUIT" is one of them.
 In 2012, he won the top prize at the "1st Matsumoto International Art Exhibition un do" (Matsumoto City Museum of Art) in Matsumoto, Nagano Prefecture.
 The "architecture" series also won the 410 Gallery Award at the "Dynamic Contemporary Artists Exhibition" (Fukuoka Asian Art Museum) in Fukuoka.